 Newsy is a great source for keeping up to date with the latest news and top stories.
 It also lets you scale down to category-specific news, such as politics, tech, sports, world news and so on.
 You’ll also find documentaries for specific topics.

-You’ll find everything you didn’t know you wanted about music on the Vevo channel.
+You’ll find everything you didn’t know you wanted to about music on the Vevo channel.
 You can watch your favorite music videos, as well as artist interviews and behind-the-scenes videos.
 Find all sorts of singers, bands, etc., in genres such as pop, country, jazz, classical, rock, R&B, hip-hop and more.

 The HappyKids.tv channel is aimed at infants and toddlers.
 Its content is categorized by age group, making it easy to find suitable show series such as Paw Patrol, Thomas & Friends and even game videos from Roblox and Minecraft.
 There’s also a learning section where you’ll find educational videos for the alphabet, colors, counting and more.